 The Rock 'n' Roll Revolution

 If Hollywood made rhinestones glamorous, rock 'n' roll made them rebellious.
 From Liberace's bedazzled pianos to Elvis Presley's iconic jumpsuits, rhinestones became symbols of flamboyance and spectacle in performance wear.
+For more context on how crystal innovation evolved alongside this cultural shift, see our deeper guide to the history of crystals.

 The Modern Rhinestone Renaissance